OPM/ResInsight-UserDocumentation/content/import/PressureData.md

 +++

 ## Import Pressure/Depth Data
-Importing observed time history data to ResInsight may be performed in two different ways:
+Importing pressure data to ResInsight may be performed in two different ways:

 - By selecting the main menu item **File -> Import -> Import Pressure Depth Data**
 - By using the right-click command **Import Pressure Data** on the **Observed Data** item in the **Plot Main Window Project Tree**